openhab/openhab-addons/bundles/org.openhab.binding.fronius/README.md

 ## Discovery

 There is no discovery implemented.
-You have to create your things manually and specify the hostname or IP address of the Datalogger and the device id.
+You have to create your Things manually and specify the hostname or IP address of the Datalogger and the device id.

 ## Binding Configuration